 John’s extensive litigation experience includes winning favorable results for clients in a variety of industries ranging from manufacturing and insurance to pharmaceuticals and software.
 He also has significant appellate experience in both federal and state courts across the country.
 Before entering private practice, he served as a law clerk to the Honorable Paul J. Kelly, Jr. of the United States Court of Appeals for the Tenth Circuit.

 John is active in his community, serving as the Vice Chairman of the Glastonbury Water Pollution Control Authority and as a member of the Connecticut State Advisory Committee to the United States Commission on Civil Rights.
 He is a former member of the Commission on Connecticut’s Leadership in Corporation and Business Law and the Tenth Circuit’s Criminal Justice Act panel.
-His pro bono work includes representing inmates in civil rights lawsuits in federal district court and serving as a mediator in discrimination matters for the Connecticut Commission on Human Rights and Opportunities.
+His pro bono work has included representing inmates in civil rights lawsuits in federal district court and serving as a mediator in discrimination matters for the Connecticut Commission on Human Rights and Opportunities.